English 110 – Walker

 For pro/con information on current or controversial issues, try searching one of these databases:

 - Opposing Viewpoints: An excellent source of pro/con information, providing opinions and other information on hundreds of today’s hottest social issues.
-Includes continuously updated viewpoint articles, topic overviews, full-text magazines, academic journals, news articles, primary source documents, statistics, images, videos, audio files and links to vetted websites.
+Includes continuously updated viewpoint articles, topic overviews, full-text magazines, academic journals, news articles, and other sources.

 See the Luria Library’s database descriptions page for a full list of library databases.